-The Pupil Premium is a government initiative designed to target resources on those pupils deemed to be from a disadvantaged background.
-Specifically the Pupil Premium money is provided for those pupils who have been on Free School Meals (FSM) at any point over the past 6 years (Ever 6) or those children who have been looked after continuously for at least 6 months (CLA).
+The Pupil Premium is a government initiative designed to target resources to those pupils deemed to be from a disadvantaged background.
+Specifically the Pupil Premium money is provided for those pupils who have been on Free School Meals (FSM) at any point over the past 6 years (Ever6)

-The core principles upon which we have utilised the Pupil Premium Grant are:
+The core principles upon which we utilise the Pupil Premium Grant at The Angmering School are:

-- To ensure the continued improvement of Quality First Teaching with a particular focus on marking and feedback.
+- To ensure the continued improvement of Quality First Teaching with a particular focus on feedback and metacognition.

 - To track, monitor and intervene effectively so that we support attendance, engagement in learning and progress.